ReinV/SCOPE/README.md

 ![Workflow scheme](workflow_scheme_new_adjusted.png)

 # Using external sources to get plot properties
 In the 'files' folder, files can be found with ChEBI identifiers linked to a certain property.
 These do not come from the search itself but can be looked up in the ChEBI Ontology.
-Additionally, logP and logS values are predicted using the AlogPS3.0 model from the OCHEM website [ochem.eu site](https://ochem.eu).
+Additionally, log *P* and log *S* values are predicted using the AlogPS3.0 model from the OCHEM website [ochem.eu site](https://ochem.eu).
 By executing update_chebis.py, all these properties are gathered and stored in sperate files in the 'files' folder.

 # What's in the Toolbox